x-tools/xtools/docs/configuration.rst

 These options are available if you wish to use a cache provider such as Redis.
 However, XTools will function well using only the file system for caching.

-- **cache.adapter** A cache adapter supported by `DoctrineCacheBundle <https://symfony.com/doc/current/bundles/DoctrineCacheBundle/reference.html>`_. `file_system` is the default and should work well.
+- **cache.adapter** A cache adapter supported by `DoctrineCacheBundle <https://symfony.com/doc/current/bundles/DoctrineCacheBundle/reference.html>`_. `file_system` is the default and should work well, but we recommend `apcu` for better performance.
 - **cache.redis_dsn** The DSN of the Redis server, if ``redis`` is used as the ``cache.adapter``.
 If you're not using Redis, this parameter can be ignored.

 Wiki configuration